dan-watson/mappd/README.md

   # Rename a field - the old field and rename could be removed after
   # migrate! is called
-  field :external_id, :string, length: 10
+  field :external_id, :string, limit: 10
   rename :external_id, :e_id
-  field :e_id, :string, length: 10
+  field :e_id, :string, limit: 10
   # Delete a field - the old field and drop could be removed after
   # migrate! is called
   drop :name